Recent Comments

 In the face of the evidence, you have to ask whether the feds could have interdicted the 9/11 plot if they’d devoted half the surveillance time they’d put in on John Gotti to the building on Kennedy Boulevard that once housed “the Jersey jihad office.”

 In September 2008, with a third letter to HarperCollins, Fitzgerald amped up the pressure to make sure my book would never appear in paperback: “I write to demand immediate compliance with my demands of October 2007,” he insisted.
 “Surely HarperCollins can make a decision in a year.”
 Months later, the publisher did.
 HarperCollins came down on the side of the First Amendment and an investigative reporter’s right to tell a story, no matter how embarrassing a public official might find it.
 The updated edition of Triple Cross is due on June 16.
-Only time will tell if Fitzgerald will make good on his threat and file a libel claim.

 About the Author

 A five-time Emmy Award-winning investigative reporter and former correspondent for ABC News, Peter Lance is the author of 1000 Years for Revenge, Cover Up and the novel First Degree Burn.
-Buy the new paperback edition of Triple Cross at Amazon.com
+Buy the new paperback edition of Triple Cross at Amazon.com.

 Seven weeks ago Patrick Fitzgerald, the most intimidating Federal prosecutor in America, sent my publisher (HarperCollins) and me a letter threatening to sue us for libel if Triple Cross, a book I wrote, critical of his anti-terrorism track record, was published.